Gus Fleischli

-Gus A. Fleischli (born December 26, 1925) is an American former politician in the state of Wyoming.
+Gus Fleischli Jr (December 26, 1925 – July 21, 2024) was an American politician in the state of Wyoming.
 He served in the Wyoming House of Representatives as a member of the Republican Party.

 Early life and career

 Born in 1925, Fleischli attended Cheyenne High School and then the University of Wyoming.
 He abandoned his studies at the age of 17 in order to join the Army Air Corps, where he flew 32 missions over Germany as a gunner on B-17 Bombers during World War II.
 He later worked as a petroleum marketer and truck stop operator.

 Political career

 Fleischli served in the Wyoming House of Representatives as a member of the Republican Party.
 He resigned in 1977 during his third term in order to run, unsuccessfully, as governor.

-Later life
+Later life and death

 In 2010, Fleischli was awarded an honorary doctorate in law from the University of Wyoming.
 In 2012, he was presented with an award for his community work including organizing a veterans' trip to Washington D.C.
+Fleischli died in Cheyenne, Wyoming, on July 21, 2024, at the age of 98.